divvungiellatekno/giellalt.uit.no/infra/RestartingNginx.md

 Nginx is the server we use for http services.

-To test whether it is operative on gtlab, click [http://testing.oahpa.no].
-If you get *Welcome to nginx on Fedora!*, nginx is fine.
 To test whether it is oparative on gtoahpa, click [http://oahpa.no].
 If the Oahpa main page comes up, nginx is fine.

 Updates to code do not normally require restarting nginx, unless updating configuration